thejunto/handbook/content/how_we_work.md

 ## Culture Friday

-At Junto, we handle Fridays a little different than the rest of the day.
+At Junto, we handle Fridays a little different than the rest of the days.
 We want to make sure that we stay close to each other as a team.
 That's why we have the Culture Friday, where we have fun, discuss about Junto Studio's purpose, and talk about the things we're interested in, both inside and outside